docker/extensions-sdk/docs/dev/api/backend.md

 ## Running a command in the backend container

-If your extensions ships with additional binaries that should be run inside the backend container you can use the `execInVMExtension` function

 Executes a command in the backend container.

 Example: Execute the command `ls -l` inside the **backend container**: